 What is the outcome (prognosis)?

-A sudden-onset (acute) attack of gout usually resolves within 3-10 days.
+A sudden-onset (acute) attack of gout usually resolves within 1 to 2 weeks.
 About 2 in every 3 people who have one acute attack will have another acute attack within the following year.
 Repeated acute attacks and long-lasting (chronic) gout lead to progressive damage of the joint and therefore to persistent pain and disability.